-The multidisciplinary comprehensive assessment must be completed within 14 business days by the CIAE and 45 calendar days by the CME of the placement in assessment and assignment.
+The multidisciplinary comprehensive assessment must be completed within 14 business days by the IAE and 45 calendar days by the CME of the placement in assessment and assignment.

-Note: When a Service Request Form is approved, the applicant with the assistance of the CIAE or the CME initiates an on-line Medicaid application to begin processing the required Long-term Care Medicaid eligibility determination for participation in the CAP/DA waiver.
+Note: When a Service Request Form is approved, the IAE or the CME initiates an on-line Medicaid application referral for the applicant to begin the processing of the required long-term care Medicaid eligibility determination for participation in the CAP/DA waiver.